dotalign/dotalign.github.io/staging/index.md

 ## Other Important Considerations

 ### Privacy and Data Management
-Privacy is a concern across the board because our product and brand heavily focus on it, and we should definitely keep the conversation going on this topic as we make progress.
-We’ll look to you to help us figure out the right balance between enabling enterprise integration scenarios and respecting privacy of the individual user.
-A few things to think about:
+Privacy is a concern across the board, because of the natural dual ownership of relationship data between the individual and the enterprise.
+DotAlign's brand is about respecting the human sensibilities that go with sharing relationships and enabling individuals to be able to control access to their data.
+We think that when users feel comfortable and trust the platform, they in fact share more.

+A few things to think about w.r.t privacy:

 1. What happens to exported data when a user decides to stop sharing?
 1. What happens to exported data when a user leaves the firm?